silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/03_File_Security.md

 By default, the default extension `AssetControlExtension` will control the disposal of assets attached to objects when those objects are archived or replaced.
 For example, unpublished versioned objects will automatically have their attached assets moved to the protected store.
-The archive of draft or (or deletion of unversioned objects) will have those assets permanantly deleted (along with all variants).
+The archive of draft or (or deletion of unversioned objects) will have those assets permanently deleted (along with all variants).

 Note that regardless of this setting, the database record will still be archived in the